 O'Driscoll's Podiatry provides clients all over Cork with dedicated chiropody treatments.
 Problems with the foot can be uncomfortable and even painful.
 We treat all kinds of common foot ailments.
-Our range of medical and cosmetic treatments are offered to patients within the confidential and ambient atmosphere of our welcoming Cork based clinic.
+Our range of medical and cosmetic treatments are offered to patients within the confidential and ambient atmosphere of our welcoming Bandon and Cork City based clinics.

 Corns are an area of skin on the foot that has become hard due to constant pressure.
 The hard centre of a corn digs into skin layers and can become painful.